ollama/ollama/docs/api.md

 }
 ```

-#### Request (Raw Mode)
+#### Generate request (Raw Mode)

-In some cases you may wish to bypass the templating system and provide a full prompt.
-In this case, you can use the `raw` parameter to disable formatting.
+In some cases, you may wish to bypass the templating system and provide a full prompt.
+In this case, you can use the `raw` parameter to disable templating.
+Also note that raw mode will not return a context.

+##### Request

 ```shell
 curl http://localhost:11434/api/generate -d '{